mozilla/normandy/docs/user/actions/show-heartbeat.rst

 - Click the close button on the far right of the bar, which dismisses it entirely.

-After a Heartbeat prompt has been shown to a user once, it will store a flag and not show itself to the user again until 7 days have passed since the last time it was shown.
-This happens on a per-recipe basis.
-This does not apply when the recipe is viewed in testing mode, such as within the admin preview.
+A maximum of one Heartbeat prompt will be shown to a user on any given day from any recipe.
+Recipes can configure heartbeat prompts to have one of three repetition modes.
+These repetition rules are applied on a per-recipe basis, while also respecting the global rate limit of one-per-day.

 Telemetry Ping
 --------------
-Whenever the user interacts with the prompt, a ping is written to Telemetry_ with information on how the user has interacted with the current prompt thusfar.
+Whenever the user interacts with the prompt, a ping is written to Telemetry_ with information on how the user has interacted with the current prompt thus far.
 The `"heartbeat" ping documentation`_ has more information on the contents of the ping.

 .. _Telemetry: https://wiki.mozilla.org/Telemetry
 .. _"heartbeat" ping documentation: https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/data/heartbeat-ping.html